jeroenooms/opencpu-pages/_posts/2017-10-16-opencpu-with-docker.md

 Docker is great for development, but the most powerful use if Docker is shipping and deploying applications via DockerHub.
-To create a fully standalone application container, simply create a new image based of one of the [standard opencpu images](https://hub.docker.com/u/opencpu/) and install your app.
+To create a fully standalone application container, simply use a standard [opencpu image](https://hub.docker.com/u/opencpu/) and add your app.

 For the purpose of this blog post I have wrapped up some of the [example apps](https://www.opencpu.org/apps.html) as docker containers by adding a very simple `Dockerfile` to each repository.
 For example the [nabel](https://rwebapps.ocpu.io/nabel/www/) app has a [Dockerfile](https://github.com/rwebapps/nabel/blob/master/Dockerfile) that contains the following: